 - Save at least 3 to 6 months' worth of necessary expenses by funding your emergency savings account regularly, as you would pay a bill.

-- Consider saving in an account that pays some interest but preserves liquidity.
+- Try to save in an account that pays some interest but preserves liquidity.

-- To really be prepared for anything, be sure to keep health and disability insurance coverage.
+- Be sure to have adequate health and disability insurance coverage.

-Here's the short answer: Fidelity suggests setting aside at least 3 to 6 months' worth of living expenses.
-If you're single and on your own but have family backup, you might be comfortable with 3 months of savings.
-However, if you have a spouse, kids, and a mortgage to support, you might sleep better with 6 months or even more.
+Fidelity suggests setting aside at least 3 to 6 months' worth of living expenses to protect yourself from the financial fallout of a potential job loss or the loss of other income.
+If you're single but have family backup, you might be comfortable with 3 months of savings.
+However, if you have a spouse, kids to support, and a mortgage, or worry about replacing a lost job or other income quickly, you might feel better with 6 months or even more.

-There may be resources available to help ease the impact of a job loss—unemployment benefits.
+If you do end up unemployed, there may be resources available to help ease the impact.
 Unemployment insurance benefits are available in all states and the District of Columbia, Puerto Rico, and the US Virgin Islands.
 But not all employees are eligible—your employer has to pay unemployment taxes.
 Nonprofit organizations, like churches and schools, are exempt from paying unemployment taxes.

 - You must be physically able to work—so not disabled or collecting disability benefits.